The Primary Differences Between Alzheimer’s and Dementia

 - Impaired communication.

 Vascular dementia is caused by impaired blood flow to the brain, causing brain damage.
 Vascular dementia can be the result of a stroke that blocks a brain artery or damaged or narrow blood vessels in the brain.
-This impair blood flow to the brain causes difficulties with:
+This impairs blood flow to the brain causes difficulties with:

 Many of the symptoms of vascular dementia overlap with symptoms of Alzheimer’s disease, which can make it challenging to distinguish between the two.